codeigniter4/shield/docs/references/authentication/hmac.md

 ## Expiring HMAC Keys

-By default, the HMAC keys don't expire unless they meet the HMAC Keys lifetime expiration after their last used date.
+By default, the HMAC keys don't expire unless they reach the HMAC keys' lifetime expiration after their last use date.

 HMAC keys can be set to expire through the `generateHmacToken()` method.
 This takes the expiration date as the `$expiresAt` argument.
-To update an existing HMAC key expiration date use `updateHmacTokenExpiration($hmacTokenID, $expiresAt)` and to remove `removeHmacTokenExpiration($hmacTokenID)`.
+To update an existing HMAC key expiration date, use `updateHmacTokenExpiration($hmacTokenID, $expiresAt)`.
+To remove it, use `removeHmacTokenExpiration($hmacTokenID)`.

 `$expiresAt` [Time](https://codeigniter.com/user_guide/libraries/time.html) object